o8vm/ods/README.md

 # Open Data Structures (in Rust)

-Open Data Structures is a textbook and source list about data structures.
-You can review them here [Open Data Structures](https://opendatastructures.org/).
+[Open Data Structures](https://opendatastructures.org/) is a textbook and source list about data structures.
 This is the Rust version of Open Data Structures.
 Only safe Rust.

-*This repository is for my learning about data structures.
-Advice and pull requests for already implemented data structures are welcome!*
+*Advice and pull requests are welcome!*

-The following is a list of data structures that have been implemented in Rust.

 * chapter01 (Interface)
     * [trait Queue](/chapter01/src/interface.rs#L1)